sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/bazel.md

 ### Why Bazel is frequently mentioned in a negative way on Reddit|HN|Twitter|... ?

 Build systems are solving a complex problem.
 Assembling a deterministic tree of all the _inputs_ and _outputs_ is not an easy task, especially when your project is becoming less and less trivial.
 And to enforce it's properties, such as hermeticity and being deterministic, Bazel requires both a "boil the ocean first" approach, where you need to convert almost everything in your project to benefit from it and to learn how to operate it.
-That's quite the upfront cost and a lot of cognitive weight to absorb, naturally resuting in negative opinions.
+That's quite the upfront cost and a lot of cognitive weight to absorb, naturally resulting in negative opinions.

 But in exchange for that, we get a much more robust system, resilient to some unavoidable problems that comes when building your app requires to reach the outside world.